stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ## Installing the Git Version Control System ##

-MacOS includes [Subversion](http://subversion.tigris.org/), so that you can work with older source code repositories.
 The Xcode Command Line Tools include a copy of [Git](http://www.git-scm.com/), which is now the standard for Open Source development, but this will be out of date.

 To install a newer version of Git than Apple provide, use Homebrew.
 Enter this command in a terminal window: